Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

 - Enhances immunological response, which enables us to fight viruses

-The study concluded that participants in a weekly music therapy group were less anxious, less distressed and had higher self-esteem than those who did not.1
+The study concluded that participants in a weekly music therapy group were less anxious, less distressed, and had higher self-esteem than those who did not.1

 The instruments made by Percussion Play are specially designed so that whichever order the notes are played in, the sound is always harmonic.
 This means that feelings of frustration in the musician are eliminated because anything and everything they play sounds right.
-This inspires self-confidence and reduces stress and anxiety which is really important in elderly care.
-Because the musical instruments made by Percussion Play produce pleasing harmonies regardless of how they are played, there are no rules or limitations and the person playing the instrument does not feel restricted in any way.
+This inspires self-confidence and reduces stress and anxiety which is really important in senior care.
+Because the musical instruments made by Percussion Play produce pleasing harmonies regardless of how they are played, there are no rules or limitations, and the person playing the instrument does not feel restricted in any way.
 This encourages freedom of expression and satisfaction, aspects of life that are often sadly lacking in the elderly.

 Alzheimer’s and Dementia

-Alzheimer’s disease is a degenerative and progressive form of dementia which occurs when proteins build up in the brain.
+Alzheimer’s disease is a degenerative and progressive form of dementia that occurs when proteins build up in the brain.
 This leads to damage and loss of connectivity between nerve cells and then, as the disease progresses, to the eventual death of nerve cells and the loss of brain tissue.
 Because Alzheimer’s is a progressive disease, over time more and more parts of the brain become damaged and the symptoms of the disease become more severe.
 The later stages of dementia can involve problems with:

 - Memory loss

 1 Friedman, ‘Healing Power of the Drum’, 1994

 2 Alzheimer’s Society Website

 3 'Chronic Conditions and Aging at Home’ Parent Giving Website